agsheves/riskbot/README.md

+*This project is still active but this webpage is sadly neglected*

 # The AIRMS Project
 A project to build an interactive risk manager (AI risk management system) using desktop tools assisted by LLMS and agents.
 The intent is to provide on-demand data and support for risk managers.
 Capabilities must include: